 Use of remote sensing and GIS knowledge is limited

-Existing active wetland monitoring programs are limited in their utility for ecosystem-based management because of some of the resource limitations listed above and their scalability
+Existing active wetland monitoring programs are limited in their utility for ecosystem-based management because of some of the resource limitations listed above and their scalability.

-C-CAP is helpful but does not cover all of the Albemarle-Pamlico basin and it is only updated on approximately a five year cycle
+C-CAP is helpful but does not cover the entire Albemarle-Pamlico basin and it is only updated on approximately a five year cycle.

 Wetlands within the Albemarle-Pamlico basin provide a breadth of positive benefits for people and ecosystems.
 Beyond the obvious economic benefits of tourism and fishing, wetlands provide extensive flood control, water filtration (removal of excess nutrients and other pollutants) and extensive habitat for a range of flora and fauna.
-All of these things are integral to people living within the basin and APNEP strives to incorporate this consideration into their work wherever possible
+All of these aspects are integral to people living within the basin and APNEP strives to incorporate this consideration into their work wherever possible.

 Current Management Practices & Policies:

 APNEP relies on an ecosystem-based approach to watershed management.
 The overall plan is laid out in their extensive “Comprehensive Conservation and Management Plan: 2012-2022” (CCMP).
 In this document, APNEP outlines their five main guiding principles: to identify, protect, restore, engage and monitor trends in the basin.
-Much of the identify stage is based on field science in collaboration with a host of partner organizations for collection of data.
-This is with the goal of better quantifying and qualifying specific threats and challenges within the basin.
+Much of the identify stage is based on field science in collaboration with a host of partner organizations for data collection with the goal of better quantifying and qualifying specific threats and challenges within the basin.
 This project aimed to make a contribution to this ‘identify’ phase.
-While the organization utilizes NOAA’s C-CAP data, use of remote sensing data remains fairly limited, primarily due to the issues listed in Community Concerns above.
-Much of their research and data relies on field work and partner-organizations, which while invaluable to any management strategy, could likely be augmented and highly benefited by additional use of Landsat 8 and other EOS data.
-The ‘protect’ and ‘restore’ phases are necessarily influenced by what particular aspect of the watershed is being addressed.
+While the organization utilizes NOAA’s C-CAP data, use of remote sensing data remains fairly limited.
+A majority of their research and data relies on field work and partner-organizations, The ‘protect’ and ‘restore’ phases are influenced by the particular aspect of the watershed that is being addressed.
 In a given estuary for example, a ‘pristine’ state would ideally be protected, while a judgement that it was in a degraded state would require restoration.
 The ‘engage’ pillar is one place where the ecosystem and adaptive approaches to management are obvious.
 This covers APNEP’s objective to incorporate a broad range of actors.
 This could range from government scientists to commercial fishermen to farmers to the general public.
 APNEP utilizes citizen monitoring programs and outreach/education programs, amongst other strategies to include input from many different user groups within the basin.
 Finally, the ‘monitor’ stage is necessary for any well-planned and comprehensive management strategy.
 In any approach billed as adaptive, one must gather information, make decisions and implement policies and then monitor impact, and adjust as necessary.

-As APNEP advocates this holistic approach to ecosystem/basin management, the policies they advance are likewise varied.
+As APNEP advocates this holistic approach to ecosystem/basin management, the policies they advance are varied.
 Because they have the dual management directive of human use and ecosystems, they must pursue policy options which aim to protect and restore ecosystem resources while also preserving human use in the area.
-This is apparent in their CCMP where they extol the virtues of a rich culture anchored in a long connection with the area, the fisheries and natural environment as well as the importance of protecting habitats and restoring ecosystems to a more pristine state.
-Whether such a well-balanced and all inclusive approach is possible in reality remains to be seen.
+This is apparent in their CCMP where they extol the virtues of a rich culture anchored in a long connection with the area, the fisheries and natural environment, as well as the importance of protecting habitats and restoring ecosystems to a more pristine state

 Decision Support Tools & Benefits: